schmittjoh/twig.js/doc/index.rst

 The flexible, secure, and high-performance templating engine for Javascript using Jinja/Twig style syntax.

-It compiles your [Twig templates][1] to raw Javascript allowing you to use the same templates for both server-, and client-side.
+It compiles your Twig templates to raw Javascript allowing you to use the same templates for both server-, and client-side.

 Documentation